The Best Japanese Sydney Has to Offer (Sashi-Me Please!)

 Miyama Japanese Kitchen

-As mentioned, we’ve largely chosen top Japanese restaurants in Sydney based on their dedication to specialising in one type of food.
+As mentioned, we’ve largely chosen Sydney’s best Japanese based on the dedication to specialising in one type of food.
 However, we now break that mould and recommend Miyama Japanese Kitchen in Newtown.
-Because sometimes all you’re after is a reliable restaurant with good value dishes and an all-round menu.
+Because sometimes all you’re after is a reliable spot with good value dishes and an all-round menu – and this top King Street restaurant offers just that.
 Lunch service is dedicated to bento boxes, udon noodles, ramen, donburi and Japanese curries, meanwhile dinner service is all about sushi, sashimi, tempura and tasty side dishes.